 Hey, this is important stuff people!

 I am a fanatic for sparkling water.
 I will drink at least a liter daily, which can add up pretty quickly when it is the sparkling stuff and not the club stuff!
-Pellegrino sparkling water has always been my first choice, that is, until I discovered Trader Joe's (TJ's) version.
-What I uncovered in taste, mouth feel, and quality, made a big change in just how much my daily "water fix" was going to cost me from now on.
+Pellegrino sparkling water has always been my first choice, that is until I discovered Trader Joe's (TJ's) version.
+What I uncovered in taste, mouthfeel, and quality, made a big change in just how much my daily "water fix" was going to cost me from now on.
 With the economy and budget constraints becoming more demanding, finding a happy place where my dollar stretches enough to matter, while still providing me the quality I enjoy has become a critical part of life.
-Which leaves my daily treat of sparkling water as a pivotal element during these budget minded times.
+This leaves my daily treat of sparkling water as a pivotal element during these budget-minded times.

 Sparkling Water Price Comparison

 S.Pellegrino Sparkling Water Pricing

 These days, you can find Pellegrino just about anywhere that serves or sells bottled water.
 It is, after all, the top sparkling water around.
 It's popularity worldwide speaks to just how good this stuff is.
 So, when we apply the supply vs. demand rule, the cost of this emerald-colored bottle of fizzy H20 can begin to add up pretty quickly.
 The price will vary depending on where you shop, but as a general rule, you will find the cost to be as follows.

 - A single, 750 ML (25.3 oz) size bottle - expect to pay between $1.50 to $2.00 (per bottle)

 - A case of 12, 750 ML (25.3 oz) size bottles - at Costco expect to pay between $1.30 to $1.40 (per bottle)